wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/power-automate-architecture/includes/6-business-process-flows.md

-Business process flows are a capability of Power Platform that helps users observe a defined business process, find out where they are in the process, and know what data is required to complete the next stage.
+Business process flows are a capability of Microsoft Power Platform that helps users observe a defined business process, find out where they are in the process, and know what data is required to complete the next stage.
 Business process flows are used within model-driven apps to help guide the user through multiple steps and stages.

 A business process flow consists of stages and steps.
 A stage is linked to a Dataverse table, and steps are typically linked to columns in the table for the stage.
 The business process flow is shown at the top of a form in a model-driven app.